-The tournament is run once every 4 years and switches host nation each time.
+The tournament is run once every four years and switches host nation each time.
 Like most international tournaments in sport, a bidding process to host the World Cup takes place, before the governing body then decide who is eligible to host.

 It’s not uncommon for several countries to host one tournament, which was the case in 1987 and 1991.
 As more and more countries are starting to get more competitive in the sport, the governing body are keen to broaden the market for the sport, highlighted by the appointment of Japan to host the 2019 tournament, making them the first country in Asia to do so.